Mambix/FreeCAD-yaml-workbench/README.md

 # Problem
 When I work with my ideas that live in DXF files and need to be cut from plywood with the help of CO2 laser.
 I ran into a small problem.
-I don't have a CO2 laser cutter so the design had to be solid or it would cost me a fortune to tune the designs with trial and error.
+I don't own a CO2 laser cutter so the designs have to be solid or it would cost me a fortune to tune the designs by trial and error.
 My other python tool called [co2tools](https://github.com/Mambix/co2tools) allowed me to create STL files from my DXF drawings.

 # Idea
 Now I had to visualise the parts somehow to see if they fit together.
 I already used FreeCAD a lot as I use it to design 3D parts that I print on my 3D printer.